OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Budget hotels and hostels have their place, but sometimes you just want to throw caution to the wind, loosen the purse strings and splurge on unadulterated five-star luxury.
+Budget hotels and hostels have their place, but, sometimes, you just want to throw caution to the wind, loosen the purse strings and splurge on unadulterated five-star luxury.
 If you would like to be treated like royalty – and don’t mind forking out a king’s ransom to do so – read on.

 From former railway buildings to old churches, mini stately homes and modern abodes, Edinburgh’s first-class hotels come in a wide variety of styles.
 Whether you opt for sleek and streamlined or full-on opulent glamour, this selection of the city’s most sublime hotels will ensure you are utterly spoiled during your stay.

-Minimalism takes a back seat at this wildly extravagant hotel, with plush velvet, leopard-skin carpets, deep hues on the walls and oil paintings creating the ambience of an opulent boudoir.
-Set in 20 acres of parkland in the shadow of Arthur’s Seat, giving it the feel of a country estate, this tranquil haven is only a five-minute taxi ride from the city centre.
+Minimalism takes a back seat at this wildly extravagant hotel, with plush velvet, leopard-patterned carpets, deep hues on the walls and oil paintings creating the ambience of an opulent boudoir.
+Set in 20 acres (8ha) of parkland in the shadow of Arthur’s Seat, giving it the feel of a country estate, this tranquil haven is only a 5-minute taxi ride from the city centre.
 It offers guests superlative service the minute they walk through the door.
 Dine at the award-winning Rhubarb restaurant, and flick through the 800-strong wine list.
 Book a helicopter (naturally, there’s a landing pad).
 Organise a game of golf next door, or play croquet on the manicured lawns.

 Situated in a peaceful, leafy crescent in Edinburgh’s well-heeled West End, The Bonham offers guests a gorgeously indulgent stay in spacious rooms and suites.
-These three former townhouses have recently been given a revamp, and while the hotel has retained its period features, including wood panelling and huge bay windows, this place is anything but stuffy.
+These three former townhouses have recently been given a revamp, and, while the hotel has retained its period features, including wood panelling and huge bay windows, this place is anything but stuffy.
 Furnishings are upholstered in bright velvets, and the beds are deep and piled high with pillows and cushions.
 If you don’t want to go out, there’s also an excellent on-site restaurant, No35, serving up imaginative modern British cuisine.

 There’s no mistaking your location when you splash out on the Castle Suite at this Edinburgh outpost of the Sheraton, situated on bustling Lothian Road.
 With muted tartan wallcoverings from floor to ceiling and a perfect view of the castle, you couldn’t be anywhere but Scotland’s capital.
-The contemporary Scottish interiors include bespoke art on the walls, deeply indulgent bathrooms with Molten Brown toiletries, and even an award-winning thermal spa with a rooftop hydropool – perfect for helping you de-stress while taking in panoramic views of the city.
+The contemporary Scottish interiors include bespoke art on the walls, deeply indulgent bathrooms with Molten Brown toiletries and even an award-winning thermal spa with a rooftop hydropool – perfect for helping you de-stress while taking in panoramic views of the city.

-There’s not a tartan carpet or stag’s head in sight at this cooly contemporary hotel, the only one on the Royal Mile to boast five stars.
+There’s not a tartan carpet in sight at this cooly contemporary hotel, the only one on the Royal Mile to boast five stars.
 With its pale-wood floors, muted palette of greys, cool off-whites and pared-back decor, this laid-back venue owes more than a nod to minimalist Scandi design.
 The Radisson Collection also offers nine suites that have been individually designed by renowned Scottish designers, complete with playful interiors with pops of colour and quirky artwork.
 Its Old Town location makes this hotel a perfect place to base yourself for the Edinburgh Festival or the bacchanalian Hogmanay celebrations.

 Just steps away from the upmarket shops on George Street and within walking distance of most of the city’s attractions, the Kimpton Charlotte Square’s prime location makes it an ideal base.
 Comprising seven elegant Georgian townhouses, the hotel features eclectically styled rooms decked out with heavy velvet curtains, tartan throws and deep colours.
 Roll-top baths and bespoke Perfumer’s Garden toiletries invite you to wallow a little bit longer, while the handmade mattresses make hitting the snooze button irresistible.
-After a day of sightseeing, rejuvenate in the spa, take a dip in the indoor pool or relax with a nightcap in the garden bar.
+After a day of sightseeing, rejuvenate in the spa, take a dip in the indoor pool, or relax with a nightcap in the garden bar.